-1a-1(e).
-Unilateral Bylaw/Charter Amendments and Problematic Capital Structures
+1a-1(f).
+Unilateral Bylaw/Charter Amendments, Problematic Governance Structures, and Problematic Capital

+Structures

 Generally vote against or withhold from directors individually, committee members, or the entire board (except new nominees, who should be considered case-by-case) if the board amends the company's bylaws or charter without shareholder approval in a manner that materially diminishes shareholders' rights or that could adversely impact shareholders.
 Considering the following factors: